 Currently restoration efforts are underway focusing on the removal of European beachgrass, iceplant, yellow bush lupine, and invader annual grasses.
 Interagency staff, non-profit groups, community volunteers, and the California Conservation Corps all participate in restoration activities.
 Restoration work is labor intensive and done manually.
 Volunteers are always welcome!

 A staging area has been developed for OHV enthusiasts.

 Facilities include an unloading ramp, restroom, tables, cooking grills and a scenic overlook. .
 From the staging area, riders have easy access to 140 acres of "open" terrain, containing numerous trails and the beach strand.
-An additional new 75-acre riding area known as Eureka Dunes is now open to OHV use and extends about 1 mile north of the park.
+An additional 75-acre riding area known as Eureka Dunes is open to OHV use and extends about 1 mile north of the park.
 The rest of the beach and dunes along the peninsula are closed to vehicle use, except by special permit from the county.

 The following partial list of regulations and tips should help OHV users and other recreationists appreciate and enjoy the use of these public lands.

 - Observe posted signs.
 Fenced areas mark sensitive wildlife and plant habitat, and are "closed" to vehicle use.
 The "open" riding areas are also posted and those on foot should be aware of their locations.